rozek/Points/README.md

 The idea is to abstract away the differences between mouse and touch (and pen) events, to reduce the developer effort required to support multiple input types.
 Currently, without a polyfill, only IE10 supports these events (in prefixed form), but it looks as though they will gain wider adoption.

-> **Important note: this fork is practically identical to [the original repository](https://github.com/Rich-Harris/Points) made by [Rich Harris](https://github.com/Rich-Harris) and has only been created in order to publish "Points" as an npm module**
+> **Important note: this fork is practically identical to [the original repository](https://github.com/Rich-Harris/Points) and has only been created in order to publish "Points" as an npm module - all credits still go to [Rich Harris](https://github.com/Rich-Harris)**

 Usage
 -----